javi0x00/javi0x00/programming.md

   - Caution with imports

 - DRY (Don't Repeat Yourself)
 ---
+#### Introduction to Programming and Computer Science
+- Introduction
+- What is programming?
+- How do we write code?
+- How do we get information from computers?
+- What can Computer's do?
+- What are variables?
+- How do we manipulate variables?
+- What are conditional statements?
+- What are arrays?
+- What are loops?
+- What are errors?
+- How do we debug code?
+- What are functions?
+- How can we import functions?
+- How do we make our own functions?
+- What are array lists and dictionaries?
+- How can we use data structures?
+- What is recursion?
+- What is pseudocode?
+- Choosing the right language?
+- Applications of programming
+---
 ## Software Developer
 Built by [Javi](https://javierandres.dev) :copyright: 2020 - 2023